 Derivatives are instruments that derive their value from underlying asset prices, indices, reference rates, and other inputs, or a combination of these factors and generally represent commitments to exchange cash flows, or to purchase or sell other financial instruments at specified future dates.
 Derivatives generally reference notional amounts which are utilized solely as a basis for determining cash flows to be exchanged.
-Notional amounts provide a measure of the Company's portfolio commitment to such derivative financial instruments and are not necessarily indicative of economic exposure or potential risk.
+Notional amounts provide a measure of the Company's activity in such derivative financial instruments and are not necessarily indicative of economic exposure or potential risk.
 Derivatives may be traded on an exchange ("Exchange-traded") or they may be privately negotiated contracts, which are usually referred to as "OTC derivatives".
 OTC derivatives can be cleared and settled through central clearing counterparties ("OTC-cleared"), while others, such as bilateral contracts between two counterparties, will maintain the direct contractual relationship between executing counterparties.

 The Company may enter into derivative financial instruments in the normal course of its market making business or to manage various underlying exposures for risk management purposes.
-Examples of the use of derivative financial instruments for risk management purposes include, but are not limited, to the following: interest rate derivatives to manage potential exposures to interest rate fluctuations and currency derivatives to manage potential foreign currency exchange rate risks on Financial Instruments and/or other assets and liabilities.
+Examples of the use of derivative financial instruments for risk management purposes include, but are not limited to, the following: interest rate derivatives to manage potential exposures to interest rate fluctuations and currency derivatives to manage potential foreign currency exchange rate risks on Financial Instruments and/or other assets and liabilities.
 The Company's derivative financial instrument risks should not be viewed in isolation, but rather CSG believes they should be considered on an aggregate basis along with the Company's other market making activities.

 Futures and forwards are contracts that commit counterparties to purchase or sell financial instruments, commodities, or currencies for an agreed-upon price on an agreed future date.
-These instruments can involve market risk and/or credit risk in excess of the amount recognized on the statement of financial condition.
+These instruments can involve market risk and/or credit risk.

 Interest rate derivative financial instruments are contractual agreements to exchange periodic interest payment streams calculated on a predetermined notional principal amount.
 Interest rate derivative financial instruments generally involve one party paying a fixed interest rate and the other party paying a variable interest rate.
-These instruments can involve market risk and/or credit risk in excess of the amount recognized on the statement of financial condition.
+These instruments can involve market risk and/or credit risk.